MHCAN Board Meetings are the 4th Monday of every month from 5:00-6:30 at 1051 Cayuga, MHCAN Main.

 There is a public comment period at the beginning of the meeting.
 Members of the public are always welcome.

-Board members have work experience in teaching and office management; finance and marketing; technology and analytics; advanced degrees in law and philosophy; skills in the arts and counseling; a broad range of psychiatric diagnoses and interventions; and a focus on healing and wholeness.
-They are diverse across age, gender, sexual orientation, disability and race; range from native Californians to Massachusetts imports; and have in common a strong sense of accountability to each other and to MHCAN, and responsible engagement in the Santa Cruz community.
+Board members have a broad range of psychiatric diagnoses and interventions; and a focus on healing and wholeness.
+They are diverse across age, gender, sexual orientation, disability and race, and have in common a strong sense of accountability to each other and to MHCAN, and responsible engagement in the Santa Cruz community.

 A California Nonprofit Public Benefit Corporation